 Visualizing Risk Analysis with Widgets

-This guide provides an example of a dashboard with multiple widgets, allowing you to visualize how auto style is applied.
+This guide provides an example of a map with multiple widgets, allowing you to visualize how auto style is applied.

 Unzip the template .carto file packaged from “Download resources” of this guide.

 Import the .carto file to your account and create the map.
 Builder opens with US Counties as the first map layer and Railroad Accidents as the second map layer.